League Rules

 8.3 If Ejected: If ejected, a player may no longer participate in the game and must leave the park immediately, if ordered to do so by the umpire.

-8.4 Ejections To Be Reviewed: All ejections are subject to a review by league executive and may result in further discipline.
+8.4 Ejections To Be Reviewed: All ejections are subject to a review by the disciplinary committee and may result in further discipline up to and including expulsion from the league.

 8.5 Additional Discipline: Continued harassment of umpires, players or bystanders after an ejection will result in additional disciplinary action and possible forfeit of the game and possibly permanent expulsion from the league.